chc170/CarND-Advanced-Lane-Lines/README.md

 #### Line validation

 1. Coefficient comparison: I compare the second order coefficient between frames.
 The difference should be smaller than 0.0005 according to my experiment.
 Otherwise, we flag this frame as lane line not detected.
-2. Distance between two lines: This is very hard in challenge videos.
-I can hardly detect consistant lane line distance, so this check is discarded in the final process.
+2. Distance between two lines: Distance between two lines should always be in the range of 3.7 +/- 0.5.
+The line position is calculated by applying the bottom of the image (y=720) to the fitted polynomail.
 3. Curvature comparison: This has the same issue as 2.,

 #### Smoothing